Whether planning your estate or navigating probate after a loss, Sage Lane Law offers focused, personal legal counsel rooted in Blanco County.

 Everyone qualifies to need an estate plan.
-Simply, an estate plan is the package of documents that direct one's medical decisions and financial powers in the event of incapacity as well as the distribution of assets upon death.
+Simply, an estate plan is the portfolio of documents that direct one's medical decisions and financial powers in the event of incapacity as well as the distribution of assets upon death.
 Each estate plan is personal and unique, and the legal documents must be executed according to statute to be effective.

 While not pleasant to contemplate, having established an estate plan is a caring gift to loved ones facing a stressful and emotional medical situation or time of grief.